Robotic-Decision-Making-Lab/alpha/README.md

 If you have questions regarding usage of the Alpha 5 driver or regarding contributing to this project, please ask a question on our [Discussions](https://github.com/evan-palmer/alpha/discussions) board!

+## Disclaimer

+This is an independent project, and is not affiliated with or maintained by Reach Robotics.
+Please refer to the [Reach Robotics SDK](https://github.com/Reach-Robotics/reach_robotics_sdk/tree/master) for all official software.

 ## License